pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/cloud-computing.md

 ## Categories of Provided Services
 ### Software-as-a-Service (SaaS)
 - Software suites operated by the CSP
-- One can used them remotely without hosting the software
+- One can use them remotely without hosting the software

 ### Infrastructure-as-a-Service (IaaS)
 - Virtual computer components offered by the CSP